Jump To the Part You Need

 Many advantages have materialized to international exporters and manufacturing companies from China.
 The journey this service makes is cheaper than air freight and faster than sea freight.
 Providing a cost-effective alternative to these traditional methods which is why the freight train service become extremely popular.

 Advantages result from the route the service takes.
 Originally starting in Yiwu, China, the service passes through Kazakhstan, Russia, Belarus, Poland, German, Belgium, France and finally London.
 Ultimately, it has created a strong infrastructure link between China and Europe.
-Other benefits include a potential economic boost in the contrasting slowing custom manufacturing climate.
+Other benefits include a potential economic boost in the contrasting slowing custom manufacturing climate and helping how to get a product made.

 5. Xi’An-Chengdu High Speed Train